 - Excellent, responsible and smart manufacturing systems

-- Customer-driven value networks
+- Zero-environmental impact, customer-driven value networks

 - Parallel product and manufacturing engineering

 Those key priorities can be realized through the deployment of enabling technologies and approaches including:

 - Advanced, smart material and product processing technologies, and process chains (additive manufacturing, joining, shaping, structuring, surface tailoring, etc.)

 - Smart mechatronic systems, devices and components